What is osteoporosis?

 Who is affected by osteoporosis?

-Osteoporosis affects over 10 million Americans, with women four times more likely to develop osteoporosis than men.
-Another 34 million have low bone mass and therefore have an increased risk for osteoporosis.
+Osteoporosis affects over 10 million Americans over the age of 50, with women four times more likely to develop osteoporosis than men.
+Another 34 million Americans over the age of 50 have low bone mass (ostopenia) and therefore have an increased risk for osteoporosis.
 Estrogen deficiency is one of the main causes of bone loss in women during and after menopause.
 Women may lose up to 20 percent of their bone mass in the five to seven years following menopause.

 Other risk factors for osteoporosis:

 Although the exact medical cause for osteoporosis is unknown, a number of factors contribute to osteoporosis, including the following:

 Bones become less dense and weaker with age.

 Caucasian and Asian women are most at risk, although all races may develop the disease.